|

 Grain Market Highlights

-• To see the updated 7-day GEFS precipitation forecast for South America as well as the 7-day precipitation forecast for the U.S. scroll down to the other charts/weather section.
+• To see the updated 7-day WPC rainfall forecast for the U.S. and the past 30-day precipitation for the U.S. from the scroll down to the other charts/weather section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.